Liposuction with Dr Turner in Sydney

 Am I a candidate for Liposuction?

-Liposculpture is ideal for those who are struggling to shift stubborn pockets of fat, despite maintaining a healthy lifestyle of diet and exercise.
+Liposculpture is ideal for those who are struggling to shift pockets of fat, despite maintaining a healthy lifestyle of diet and exercise.

 The best liposuction candidates include healthy men and women of normal weight with good skin tone and elasticity with realistic expectations.
 Liposuction should not be considered as a substitute for weight loss, so patients should be physically healthy and seeking to refine and contour their figure.

 The information provided is for general purposes only, it is not intended to replace a professional consultation with a qualified plastic surgeon.
 Invasive procedures carry inherent risks and potential complications which will be discussed in detail.
 Results vary and should be used only as a guide as every client is unique, which is why a second opinion is advisable.
 Learn more about the risks of plastic surgery at https://drturner.com.au/patient-resources/risks-complications-of-surgery/